revou-fsse-feb25/milestone-1-egaherawati10/README.md

 * HTML for stucturing this website
 * CSS for styling this website
 * Flex & Grid for responsive design
-* Media queries for responsive background image
+* Media queries that change background image with screen-dependent
 * CSS Transition & Animation to make this website prettier